Rokutann/nalist.el/README.md

 Copy and bind the content of NALIST-OLD to NALIST-NEW.

-This macro uses shallow-copy if SHALLOW is non-nil, otherwise it uses deep-copy.
+This macro uses shallow-copy if SHALLOW is non-nil, otherwise uses deep-copy.

 (fn NALIST-OLD NALIST-NEW &key SHALLOW)